-Fireworks fly at Sevier County Commission meeting
+City of Sevierville calls homophobic comments made at public meeting "offensive"

 The woman left the meeting, and Hurst made another comment about the state of white male rights in the country.

-"I'm not prejudice, a white male in this country has very few rights and they're getting took more every day," said Hurst.
+"I'm not prejudiced, a white male in this country has very few rights and they're getting took more every day," said Hurst.

 Hurst told WVLT News over the phone that some of his best friends were African American, but he stands by his comments because he's entitled to his opinions.